wilfredinni/python-cheatsheet/README.md

 # multiline comment
 ```

-Code with a comment
+Code with a comment:

 ```python
 a = 1  # initialization
 ```

-Please note the two spaces in front of the comment
+Please note the two spaces in front of the comment.

 Function docstring: